 James Earp Appraisal Service maintains the highest professional ethics

-Appraising is a profession, and appraisers are professionals.
-The rigors of becoming a licensed appraiser have increased more than ever before.
-So it goes without question these days that real estate appraisal can certainly be called a profession rather than a trade.
-In our field, as with any profession, we must follow strict ethical considerations.
+We think of our business as a profession.
+The rigors of becoming a licensed appraiser have become more difficult than ever before.
+That's why it goes without question in this day and age that real estate appraisal can unquestionably be considered a profession as opposed to a trade.
+As with any profession we are bound by an ethical code.

 We have a lot of responsibilities as appraisers but our chief duty is to our clients.
-Typically, for a normal residential appraisal, the appraiser's client is the lender ordering the appraisal.
-Appraisers have rules and regulations they must follow, including confidentiality for their clients a homeowner, if you would like a copy of an appraisal report, you should obtain it through your lender.
-Other obligations also include, accurate calculations appropriate to the parameters of the assignment, reaching and maintaining a certain level of competency and education, and of course, the appraiser must behave in a professional manner.
-Maintaining high ethics and client confidentiality is just normal course of business for us at James Earp Appraisal Service, we take these ethical responsibilities very to heart.
+Typically, for a standard residential appraisal, the lender places the order to the appraiser, becoming the appraiser's client.
+Appraisers have rules and regulations they must follow, including keeping many matters private for their clients a homeowner, if you require to review the appraisal document, you normally have to request it through your lender.
+Other responsibilities also include, numerical accuracy depending on the assignment parameters, attaining and maintaining a certain level of competency and education, and of course, the appraiser must behave in a professional manner.
+Here at James Earp Appraisal Service, we take these ethical responsibilities very to heart.

-James Earp Appraisal Service has an established reputation for providing competent and ethically superior appraisals.
+James Earp Appraisal Service has an established reputation for providing appraisals with the highest of ethics.
 To learn more Contact us

-Appraisers can also have fiduciary responsibilities to third parties, including homeowners, sellers and buyers, or others.
-Those third parties normally are defined in scope of the appraisal assignment itself.
-An appraiser's fiduciary responsibility is only to those third parties who the appraiser knows, based on the scope of work or other things in the framework of the assignment.
+Appraisers will sometimes need to consider the interests of third parties, including homeowners, both buyers and sellers, or others.
+Typically the third parties are explicitly defined in the appraisal report.
+An appraiser's fiduciary duty is limited to those parties who the appraiser knows, based on the scope of work or other written parameters of the assignment.

-Appraisers also have rules outside of boundaries of with whom we share information For example, appraisers must store their work files for a minimum of five years - at James Earp Appraisal Service you can rest assured that we abide by that rule.
+Appraisers also have duties outside of boundaries of clients and others.
+For example, appraisers must backup their work files for a minimum of five years - something else James Earp Appraisal Service makes a part of their standard routine.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also states a violation in ethics as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
-We follow these rules to the letter which means you can be assured we are going above and beyond to provide an unbiased determination of the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also states a violation in ethics as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We follow these rules to the letter which means you can be confident we are doing everything we can to provide an unbiased determination of the home or property value.

-With James Earp Appraisal Service, you won't have any doubts that you're receiving 100 percent ethical, honest service.
+With James Earp Appraisal Service, you won't have any doubts that you're receiving 100 percent ethical, professional service.